 Walk 109 – Burns’ Trail, Alloway – 3.8 miles

-Scotland’s national bard, Rabbie Burns, was born in Alloway in 1759.
-Explore his birthplace on this circular walk which takes you to Burns Cottage, Robert Burns Birthplace Museum, Auld Alloway Kirk, Burns Monument & Gardens, Brig o Doon and through the beautiful Rozelle Park.
-Allow extra time if you plan to visit the museum and/or cottage (charges apply unless you are a member of the Scottish National Trust).
+Scotland's famous bard, Rabbie Burns, was born in Alloway in 1759.
+Explore his birthplace on this circular walk which takes you past Burns Cottage, Robert Burns Birthplace Museum, Auld Alloway Kirk, Burns Monument & Gardens, Brig o Doon and through the amazing Alloway Railway Tunnel and beautiful Rozelle Park.
+Why not make a day of it by visiting the museums in Alloway and Rozelle along the way?
+All parts of the walk are free to access if you aren't visiting the museums, however consider supporting the various charities involved in maintaining the points of interest by making a donation or becoming a member.
+Read my guide for more info!

-TERRAIN: A mixture of tarmac footpaths and pavements, woodland trails and a few sets of steps.
+TERRAIN: Graded Easy.
+A mixture of tarmac footpaths and pavements, woodland trails and a few sets of steps.

 Print Dog-friendly walk